ganeshtoday/simple_shop/README.md

 password: password
 ```

-## Using the app

-If setup was successful, the app will be running at [http://localhost:8000](http://localhost:8000).
-You can sign up for a new user account in the app, or log in with the admin user.

 ### Making purchases

-Add some items to your cart, and access the checkout flow.
+Add some items to your cart and go to the checkout flow.
 You can then test the payments integration.

 ### Viewing completed payments

 When payments are completed successfully, they are saved in the database.
 You can view completed payments for all users in the admin dashboard at [http://localhost:8000/admin/shopping_cart/payment/](http://localhost:8000/admin/shopping_cart/payment/).

-Alternatively, you can view completed payments for the logged-in user on their [order history page](http://localhost:8000/cart/order-history/).
+Alternatively, you can view completed payments for the logged-in user on their order history page at [http://localhost:8000/cart/order-history/](http://localhost:8000/cart/order-history/).